 They’ve been a legal requirement for landlords in England and Wales since October 2008, yet they appear to be as much of a mystery as they’ve ever been.

-Sure, if ‘PROPERTY A’ will cost X amount more to keep warm than PROPERTY B because it’s less energy efficient, i’d like to know.
+Sure, if ‘PROPERTY A’ will cost X amount more to keep warm than ‘PROPERTY B’ because it’s less energy efficient, I’d like to know.
 I’m all for energy efficiency and reducing costs.
 Bring it on!

-However, when you’re employing someone to measure the energy efficieny of a property and documenting the results using multi-coloured graphs on high quality printing paper for an audience that doesn’t have a bloody clue, you need to ask yourself, who’s really raping mother-nature here?
+However, when you’re employing someone to measure the energy efficiency of a property and documenting the results using multi-coloured graphs on high quality printing paper for an audience that doesn’t have a bloody clue, you need to ask yourself, who’s really raping mother-nature here?

 I’m curious to know, as a landlord, do you even bother showing the EPC?
-How do tenants react to them- are they even familiar with them?
+How do tenants react to them; are they even familiar with them?
 Have you ever had a tenant request to see one?

 I’m also curious about this situation from the tenants perspective.
 Do you ask to see them?
 Have landlords/agents shown you them in the past?
 Do you even care about them?

 Grab the mic and say your piece below.
 Peace! x

 Disclaimer: I'm just a landlord blogger; I'm 100% not qualified to give legal or financial advice.
 I'm a doofus.
 Any information I share is my unqualified opinion, and should never be construed as professional legal or financial advice.
 You should definitely get advice from a qualified professional for any legal or financial matters.
 For more information, please read my full disclaimer.